The world's most famous school is imaginary. The Harry Potter series features a school with tremendous culture — and a sorting hat.

 'Bully-victim behavior' is a public health problem affecting up to a quarter of students every year.

-School climate surveys can help leaders inspire change by giving visibility to issues that matter to faculty, parents and students.
-Under the right conditions, these surveys can spark discussions that lead to insights and action.
-In order for surveys to perform this function usefully, however, they must be consistent and they must be used.
-Someone with credibility in the school community has to assemble the data and inspire people take time to look.
+Under the right conditions, school climate surveys can spark discussions that lead to insights and action.
+In order for surveys to perform this function usefully, however, they must be used.
+Someone with credibility in the school community has to assemble the data and inspire people to take the time to look.
 Results must be delivered promptly in ways that are clear and relevant, or they will simply be ignored.
 This is hard to do.

-In California, the most widely-used survey that relates to school climate is the California Healthy Kids Survey (CHKS), a component of the broader California School Climate Survey (CSCS).
-Many California districts have some experience with these surveys because they were briefly supported by federal Title IV funding in the 2008-09 school year.
-When this source of funding dried up, the survey became one of the many things that school districts can decide to invest in (or not) as part of the funds they receive under the Local Control Funding Formula (LCFF).
-Lessons learned from California's grant to improve school climate offer insight for school districts going forward.
+In California, the most widely-used survey that relates to school climate is the California Healthy Kids Survey (CHKS), a component of the broader California School Climate, Health, and Learning Surveys (CSCHLS).
+Many California districts have some long-ago experience with these surveys because they were briefly supported by federal Title IV funding in the 2008-09 school year.
+When this source of funding dried up, the survey became one of the many things that school districts can decide to invest in (or not) as part of the very flexible funds they receive under the Local Control Funding Formula (LCFF).
+Lessons learned from this very successful experiment can provide inspiration and insights for school districts.
+It’s a valuable read.

 California school districts are obligated to include information about school climate as part of their Local Control Accountability Plan (LCAP).
+They are not, however, obligated to collect data in any particular way.
 The Healthy Kids (CHKS) and School Climate (CSCS) surveys provide an obvious mechanism to deliver on that requirement, so some school districts continue to use the Healthy Kids Survey or alternatives based on it.
-For example, survey results are available for California's largest district, Los Angeles Unified, in the form of PDF reports that can be downloaded and printed.
+There is no known data about which use it and which do not.

-A 2018 report by Fight Crime: Invest in Kids found that the state's guidance about school climate surveys is often ignored.
-The state of California doesn't check, and has no mechanism to collect information from school climate surveys that are conducted.
+A 2018 report by Fight Crime: Invest in Kids found that state guidance about school climate surveys is often ignored.
+The state of California has no mechanism to collect information from school climate surveys that are conducted in each district.
 Why?
-Because doing so would constitute a state "mandate" — and state mandates have to be state funded.
-More about state mandates in Lesson 7.3.
+Because doing so would constitute a state mandate — and state mandates have to be state funded.
+More about state mandates in Ed100 Lesson 7.3.

-In part, uniforms are a strategy to reduce bullying.
-They also can play a role in reducing gang identification in schools.
-Many charter schools and private schools use school uniforms, which now generally consist of slacks and a polo shirt or sweatshirt with a logo.
-California law permits schools to establish uniforms but requires schools to help economically disadvantaged students pay for them.
+In part, uniforms are a strategy to reduce bullying based on visible clues about poverty.
+Uniforms also can play a role in reducing gang identification in schools.
+California law permits schools to establish uniforms, but requires schools to help economically disadvantaged students pay for them.

 The next lesson explores one of the major recurring themes of school reform: small schools.